adamkrekorian/CS316-Blue-Devil-Ride-Share/readme.txt

 To deploy the website:

 Access the group VM above (password available upon request - please contact calleigh.smith@duke.edu).
 On that VM is a docker that runs our website.
-We requested an alias for our site through Duke's Colab: bluedevilrideshare.colab.duke.edu.
+We requested an alias for our site through Duke's Colab: bluedevilrideshare.colab.duke.edu

 When you are in the VM, navigate to the "Flask" folder:
 /home/vcm/CS316-Blue-Devil-Ride-Share/Flask

-Once you are in the Flask folder, to deploy the website, use the following commands:
+Once you are in the Flask folder, to redeploy the website, use the following commands:

 $ docker-compose down
 $ git pull